Restream/reindexer/float_vector.md

 The initial size `start_size` can optionally be specified for `brute force` и `hnsw` indexes, which helps to avoid reallocation and reindexing.
 The optimal value is equal to the size of the fully filled index.
 A much larger `start_size` value will result in memory overuse, while a much smaller `start_size` value will slow down inserts.
-Minimum and default values ​​are 1000.
+Minimum and default values are 1000.

 Automatic embedding of vector indexes is also supported.
 It is expected that the vector generation service is configured.
 Its URL is needed, and the basic index fields are specified.
 Contents of the base fields are passed to the service, and the service returns the calculated vector value.